Tim-Bendig/Tim-Bendig/README.md

 ### Hi there, I'm Tim 👋

-### I'm a Software Developer at Omikron Data Quality GmbH!
+### I'm a Software Developer at Omikron Data Solutions GmbH!